Skip to Content

 How to make sweet potato hash

-Step 1: peel and chop 2 – 3 large sweet potatoes (you will need around 6 cups worth of diced sweet potato).
+Step 1: Peel and chop 2-3 large sweet potatoes (you will need around 6 cups worth of diced sweet potato).

 Step 2: Place the sweet potatoes in a glass casserole dish, and sprinkle them with garlic powder, onion powder, thyme, salt, pepper, and paprika.
 Drizzle with olive oil to coat (up to ⅓ cup).
+Stir it around well to cover all of the sweet potatoes.

 sweet potato hash

+Step 3: Roast the sweet potatoes in the oven at 450 degrees for 55 – 65 minutes, stirring 3 – 4 times.
 Each time you stir the sweet potatoes, use a spatula to scrape up any edges that have stuck to the pan.

+This will help make sure that the sweet potatoes get as crispy as possible!
 Once the sweet potatoes are almost done, check them more often to make sure they do not burn.

 Sweet potatoes